 Undergraduate Centre and Access Centre

-Wadham College starts construction on two new buildings in 2018; a fully accessible undergraduate centre, and teaching space and accommodation, continuing the evolution of the College’s 17th century site in the heart of Oxford.
+Wadham College started construction on two new buildings in 2018; a fully accessible undergraduate centre, and teaching space and accommodation, continuing the evolution of the College’s 17th century site in the heart of Oxford.

 Improving accessibility to Wadham College and its buildings is key to plans to develop a new Undergraduate Centre and Access Centre at Wadham.